 DreamHost vs. InMotion

 InMotion is one of the most established independent, employee owned hosting companies along with DreamHost.
 This site is hosted on an InMotion VPS server.
 In my experience, InMotion beats DreamHost on most every aspect – except for pricing on unlimited everything plans, Dreamhost’s 97 day guarantee vs InMotion’s 90 day guarantee, and DreamHost’s monthly pricing option.

 InMotion provides capped, cheaper plans for smaller websites.
 They also have a sister brand, Web Hosting Hub, that has even more affordable plans for small websites.
 InMotion has more support channels and better performance (see InMotion review here).
 I’d recommend InMotion over DreamHost.
 See InMotion’s plans here.

 Conclusion & Next Steps

 Overall, I found DreamHost to be an excellent hosting company with a few disadvantages.
-If you want a good hosting company, and you are a fan of their brand, independence and simplicity, then go ahead and sign up for DreamHost here (be sure to use promo code SLEEPY20 to get $20 off your purchase).
+If you want a good hosting company, and you are a fan of their brand, independence and simplicity, then go ahead and sign up for DreamHost here.

 If you are looking for an affordable shared hosting company with even better pricing, then go check out HostGator w/ 45% discount here